timlindeberg/ShellConfigDeployer/README.md

 and `/a/b/c.txt` to `/c/b/a.txt`.

 ##### "scripts"
 A list of scripts to execute on the remote host.
-Each entry should be an absolute path to a file containing a script that can be executed on the remote host
+Each entry should be an object containg the entries `"file"`, a path to the script to be executed, and `"as_sudo"`, a boolean determining whether to execute the script as sudo or not.

 If a script executes successfully it won't be executed again.
 Since the scripts are executed on the remote host they cannot access local files or